Kyle Rittenhouse judge stops proceedings, fumes about media criticism

 “There are people in the media, on reputable sites, that are saying things that are totally bizarre,” Schroeder said.

 The judge specifically referenced a CNN report in which two legal analysts questioned the ruling, including one who described it as “incomprehensible.”
-According to CNN.
-Com, legal analyst Areva Martin made the comment.
-Legal analyst Jeffrey Toobin — who Schroeder specifically singled out — called it a “really unnecessary and unfortunate beginning to this really important case.”
+According to CNN.com, legal analyst Areva Martin made the comment.
+Legal analyst Jeffrey Toobin — whom Schroeder specifically singled out — called it a “really unnecessary and unfortunate beginning to this really important case.”

 “That’s our rule,” Schroeder said.
 “It’s the law.”